csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 client_key              // path to client key to access access-protected advisories client_passphrase       // optional client cert passphrase (limited, experimental, see downloader doc) header                  // adds extra HTTP header fields to the client timerange               // Accepted time range of advisories to handle.
-See checker doc for details.
+See downloader docs for details.
 ```

 Next we have two TOML _tables_: